GL-SWMU/RNA_seq_pipline/README.markdown

 ## Overview

-This is a basic differential expression analysis pipeline based developed at the Life Sciences Computation Centre, University of Melbourne.
+This is a basic differential expression analysis pipeline was first taught in jessicachung/rna_seq_pipeline.

 It is based around the Tuxedo protocol (Tophat, Cufflinks) and EdgeR/Voom with HTSeq-count.